sbormann/ioBroker.iqontrol/README.md

 ## Changelog

+### 0.4.1-development
+* (Sebastian Bormann) Added icons for toplight and tilted to window and enhanced window to recognize tilted position

 ### 0.4.0 (2020-05-13)
 * (Sebastian Bormann) Major change using socket.io without conn.js wich leads to a much faster initial connection.
 * (Sebastian Bormann) Improved loading and scrolling for popups.